Votto inches from HR record, Báez helps Mets rally past Reds

 With fans chanting “Ja-vy!
 Ja-vy!” he came out of the dugout for a curtain call and raised both arms to spur on the crowd.

-“The love that they showed me tonight, it was pretty special,” Báez said.
+“The love that they showed me tonight, it was really special,” Báez said.

 Báez was acquired Friday from the Chicago Cubs in a big deal just before baseball’s trade deadline.
 New York also received pitcher Trevor Williams and cash for outfield prospect Pete Crow-Armstrong.